 System shall support all types of medical records (paper and electronic) generated during a specified timeframe of an Episode of care/Encounter.

 The time period as well as the type of the record is defined by the type and duration of each specific function/event/step of care within the episode of care/encounter, i.e., workflow steps and sub-steps.
-This includes completed, incomplete or cancelled records of the episode of care/encounter (See Use Case A1.2).
+This includes completed, incomplete or cancelled documents of the episode of care/encounter (See Use Case A1.2).

-The episode of care/encounter may consist of the following functions that in turn produce records/ documents:
+The episode of care/encounter may consist of the various functions with the correspondent records/ documents as shown in Table 1.

+Table 1.
+Functions of the Episode of Care and Corresponding Documentation